BitPatty/Pull-to-Refresh/README.md

 # Pull to Refresh

 Firefox Addon for refreshing page on Pull Down gesture.
+There are no visual indicators during the gesture.

-Tested only on Android and Windows 10.
+Tested on Android and Windows 10.

-Icon made by Freepik perfect from www.flaticon.com.
+Icon made by **Freepik** from **www.flaticon.com**.